thewatermellonman/Pink-Prediction-Snowglobe/README.md

-#  Snowglobe

-This is a snowglobe web project that is used to **"tell the future."** It was inspired by things like a Magic 8 Ball!
+This is a snowglobe web project that is used to "tell the future."
+It was inspired by things like a Magic 8 Ball!

-## Try It

 [Try the Snowglobe here!](https://thewatermellonman.github.io/snowglobe/)